PaulRBerg/prb-math/README.md

 ## Features

-There's a significant overlap between the functions available in SD59x18 and UD60x18, so I did not duplicate the functions tables below.
+There's significant overlap between the functions available in SD59x18 and UD60x18, so I did not duplicate the functions tables below.
 If in doubt, refer to the source code, which is well-documented with NatSpec comments.

 ### Mathematical Functions